Pythonbratty/Website-django/README.md

  We can deploy the apps built in django in Pythonanywhere, Heroku, Centos, Digital Ocean, AWS and many more platforms.
  I would prefer the deployment in pythonanywhere as below-

- 1. Setting up your Web app and WSGI file on pythonanywhere Select a python web framework and set it to "Manual configurations"
+ 1. Setting up your Web app and WSGI file on pythonanywhere.
+ Select a python web framework and set it to "Manual configurations".

  Edit your WSGI file
  One thing that's important here: your Django project (if you're using a recent version of Django) will have a file inside it called wsgi.py.
 This is not the one you need to change to set things up on PythonAnywhere -- the system here ignores that file.